 - Now execute the following commands to start the SFC:

 - Wait until the check process has been fully completed.

 - Now you will see a list of corrupted files that couldn’t be repaired.
-These files can be found in the log file cbs.log which is located in the directory Windows/Logs/CBS.
+These files can be found in the log file cbs.log, which is located in the Windows/Logs/CBS directory.

 Method 4: Check the Drive for File System Errors

-Due to defective hard drive sectors, we may face a wide range of complications such as the 0x80070002 or 0x80070003 problem.
-The CHKDSK tool (CheckDisk) inform us of these errors in the file system structure and fix them at any time.
-To do so, follow below steps:
+Due to defective complex drive sectors, we may face a wide range of complications such as the 0x80070002 or 0x80070003 problem.
+The CHKDSK tool (CheckDisk) informs us of these errors in the file system structure and fixes them at any time.
+To do so, follow the below steps:

 - Enter the following command line: